You are here

 ✓ Clinical and Preclinical Candidates Survey

-To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey has been established in conjunction with the Preclinical Working Group.
-The survey is used to collect detailed information, such as preclinical and clinical data, on therapeutic candidates.
-Stakeholders throughout the biopharmaceutical, academic, scientific research, advocacy, and clinical practice communities are welcome to participate in the survey.
+To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, ACTIV created a Clinical & Preclinical Candidate Compound Survey in conjunction with the Preclinical Working Group.
+The survey collected detailed information, such as preclinical and clinical data, on therapeutic candidates.
+ACTIV is no longer accepting submissions for clinical and preclinical candidate compounds.

 Master Protocols for Therapeutics